 In 1944, Chris was working in a reserved occupation, glass blowing, in Lancashire.
 But it also happened to be a traditional recruiting area for the Brigade of Guards.
 In spite of being officially prohibited from enlisting, he managed to do so and his service record shows that he enlisted in the Grenadier Guards at Wolverhampton on May 22nd 1944.
+He was 23.

-Chris (Dad), like many other soldiers did not talk a lot about the war with us.
+Chris, like many other soldiers did not talk a lot about the war with us.
 That time seemed to be a closed door, behind which were memories he did not care to resurrect.

 Dad's memory of Friday, April 13th 1945: